Home » Recipes » Dessert Recipes » Old Fashioned Bread Pudding

 If you need a break from Christmas preparations, just make yourself a bread pudding and a cup of hot cocoa.
 Then put your feet up and treat yourself.

-How to Make Old Fashioned Bread Pudding
+How I Make Old Fashioned Bread Pudding

 Preheat oven to 350.
 Butter or spray an 8×8 baking pan.